-- · risks associated with the assimilation of new operations, services, technologies and personnel; - · unforeseen or hidden liabilities; - · the diversion of resources from our existing businesses and technologies; - the inability to generate sufficient revenues to offset the costs and expenses of acquisitions; and - · potential loss of, or harm to, relationships with employees, customers and users as a result of the integration of new businesses.
+- risks associated with the assimilation of new operations, services, technologies and personnel; - unforeseen or hidden liabilities; - the diversion of resources from our existing businesses and technologies; - the inability to generate sufficient revenues to offset the costs and expenses of acquisitions; and - potential loss of, or harm to, relationships with employees, customers and users as a result of the integration of new businesses.

 In addition, in connection with our business expansion, we have acquired office space and training facilities as well as commercial land and may continue to do so in the future if suitable opportunities arise.
 For more details on our recent office, training facility and land acquisitions, see "Item 5.D.
-Operating and Financial Review and Prospects - A. Operating Results" and "Item 4.
+Operating and Financial Review and Prospects-A. Operating Results" and "Item 4.
 Information on the Company-Facilities" in this annual report.
 Acquisition of property has inherent risks, including the fluctuation of property value, which could potentially lead to potential asset write-off if the value of such properties were to substantially decrease.

-If we fail to maintain an effective system of internal control over financial reporting, we may be unable to accurately report our financial results or prevent fraud, which could result in harm to our business, loss of investor confidence in our financial reporting and a lower trading price of our ADSs or notes.
+If we fail to achieve and maintain an effective system of internal control over financial reporting, we may be unable to accurately report our financial results or prevent fraud, which could result in harm to our business, loss of investor confidence in our financial reporting and a lower trading price of our ADSs or notes.

 Effective internal controls are necessary for us to provide accurate and timely financial reports and effectively prevent fraud.
-We discovered in the past, and may in the future discover, areas of our internal controls involving deficiencies, significant deficiencies or material weaknesses that have required or will require improvements in our procedures on the preparation, review, approval and disclosure of financial reports.
+We discovered in 2018 and in the past, and may in the future discover, areas of our internal controls involving deficiencies, significant deficiencies or material weaknesses that have required or will require improvements in our procedures on the preparation, review, approval and disclosure of financial reports.

-In the course of preparing and auditing our consolidated financial statements for the year ended December 31, 2017, we and our independent registered public accounting firm identified one material weakness in our internal control over financial reporting as of December 31, 2017.
-In accordance with U.S. GAAP and financial reporting requirements set forth by the SEC, a "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our company's annual or interim consolidated financial statements will not be prevented or detected on a timely basis.
-The material weakness identified is that, in relation to a significant legal contingency, we did not operate our controls effectively to timely identify and evaluate significant developments to ensure appropriate accounting is applied to the resolution of the contingency, including any settlements received subsequent to the balance sheet date.
-To remedy our identified material weakness made on legal contingencies in a timely manner by formalizing a litigation inventory over financial reporting, including: (1) assessing the progress made on legal contingencies in a timely manner by formalizing a litigation inventory and tracking report on a quarterly basis prepared and reviewed by our internal legal group; (2) improving timely communication between accounting team and internal legal group to address impact on the consolidated financial statement close process to ensure our controls over the analysis and accounting for material subsequent event transactions are operated as designed.
+In the course of preparing and auditing our consolidated financial statements for the year ended December 31, 2018, we and our independent registered public accounting firm identified one material weakness in our internal control over financial reporting as of December 31, 2018.
+A "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our company's annual or interim consolidated financial statements will not be prevented or detected on a timely basis.
+The material weakness identified is that we did not have sufficient financial reporting and accounting personnel to formalize, design, implement and operate key controls over financial reporting process in order to report financial information in accordance with U.S. GAAP and SEC reporting requirements.
+To remedy our identified material weakness subsequent to December 31, 2018, we plan to undertake steps to strengthen our internal control over financial reporting, including: (1) hiring more qualified resources including financial controller, equipped with relevant U.S. GAAP and SEC reporting experience and qualifications to strengthen the financial reporting function and to set up a financial and system control framework, (2) implementing regular and continuous U.S. GAAP accounting and financial reporting training programs for our accounting and financial reporting personnel, (3) establishing effective oversight and clarifying reporting requirements for non-recurring and complex transactions to ensure consolidated financial statements and related disclosures are accurate, complete and in compliance with SEC reporting requirements, and (4) upgrading our operating and accounting systems to prevent systematic errors.